Skip to main content

 Frequently Asked Questions

-Spy Drops is a action game.
+Spy Drops is a shooter game with anime theme.

 Spy Drops is available on PC and Windows.